 What are my plans once I have completed my PhD?

 Once I have completed my PhD I plan to continue working in higher education.
-I enjoy lecturing in Sociology and criminology, and wish to establish this as my lifelong career, so that I can be involved in developing student’s abilities as to allow them to achieve to a high standard, whilst at the same time being involved in the development and future of sociology as a key discipline in academia.
+I enjoy lecturing in sociology and criminology, and wish to establish this as my lifelong career, so that I can be involved in developing student’s abilities as to allow them to achieve to a high standard.
+Whilst at the same time being involved in the development and future of sociology as a key discipline in academia.
+I am also really enthusiastic to work in collaboration in a number of projects around imprisonment and prison inspection.

 - BA (Hons) Sociology - University of Hull